simplicitesoftware/documentation/docs/documentation/integration/librairies/ajax-api.md

 <h3 id="business-object-tips">Thread safe considerations</h3>

-Due to the way Simplicité&reg; handles its business object instances, calling several APIs in paralel on the same business object instance is not thread safe.
+Due to the way Simplicit&eacute;&reg; handles its business object instances, calling several APIs in paralel on the same business object instance is not thread safe.

 For instance, if you need to iterate on API calls, dont do it inside a `for` or a `while` loop